This is the ultimate Yangshuo climbing guide. Look no further to find the how’s, why’s and where’s of sending it on Yangshuo rock!

 The Yangshuo weather does get colder though, so prepare to be warming hands and drinking hot water in-between climbs sometimes.
 Wrap up extra warm for belays on cold days.

 Scooter rides in Winter (late November – February) are a challenge.
-If this is your mode of transport, prepare for multiple layers (helmets and gloves are most useful here!).
+If this is your mode of transport, prepare for multiple layers.

 It’s never too cold to climb in Yangshuo.
 I’ve seen more sunny days so far this winter than in a typical English summer.